Message from the Counselors

 We also provide resources to staff, students, families, and others to ensure that a family-friendly environment is established and ensure that students have access to a safe school climate necessary for academic and social/emotional growth.

 The mission of the Broward County Public Schools’ school counselors is to implement a proactive school counseling program that fosters academic achievement, career awareness, personal growth, and a positive self-image for all students within a safe and secure learning environment.
-For more information for Link to District School Counseling Resources you may visit: Broward County School Counselor Page.
+For more information, you may visit Broward County School Counselor Page.

 FGMS Mission and Vision Statement